Talking Heads: 77: Recording

 Sessions started at Sundragon Recording Studios in late 1976, where the group recorded the track "New Feeling" and the single, "Love → Building on Fire".
-Jerry Harrison was not present at these sessions, as he had not yet been informed that the group had received a record deal.
+Jerry Harrison was not present at these sessions, as he had not yet been informed that the group had received a recording contract.
 These sessions were produced by Tony Bongiovi and Tom Erdelyi.
 After hearing of the recording session, Harrison was eager to join, and in January 1977, the trio went to his apartment in Ipswich to teach him their songs and play a few shows in the area.

 In April, sessions for the album proper began in earnest at Sundragon Studios, with the group finally a foursome.
 Tony Bongiovi and Lance Quinn acted as co-producers on these sessions, with Ed Stasium as engineer.
 Frantz claims that Stasium did most of the work on the album, while Bongiovi took phone calls, read magazines, or talked about airplanes.
 Bongiovi was dissatisfied with the group's performances, often asking for seven or eight takes of a song, even after the best take had already been recorded.
 The group felt that Bongiovi was condescending, and that he was trying to make them sound like a different band.
 He was also repeatedly rude to bassist Tina Weymouth.
 Stasium and Quinn were full of encouragement for the group.

 The first song to have vocals recorded was "Psycho Killer".
 Allegedly, during recording of this track, Bongiovi went into the studio kitchen and gave Byrne a knife, telling him to get into character when singing.
 Byrne simply responded with "No, that's not going to work" and the band took a break.
 During the break Byrne confessed that he felt uncomfortable singing with Bongiovi watching, and asked Stasium to remove him.
 Stasium suggested evasion, recording when Bongiovi was not around, before he arrived, or after he left.
 Bongiovi allegedly never noticed they were doing this, being more concerned with the building of Power Station Studios.